HTTP

 Message body (optional)

 Body contains data associated with the request.
-For example, data from HTML form.
-The length of the body is indicated by Content-Length
+For example, data from an HTML form.
+The length of the body is indicated by Content-Length header in Headers.

 HTTP Response